Schwarzbaer/friction_zero/README.md

 ### Code

 * Shadows
+* Animations
+  * Cap repulsor turn rate
-* Avionics
+* ECU
   * Gyroscopic stabilization
     * Determine local "up" from repulsor ray fractions
-  * Basic bone control of repulsors
-* Animations
-  * Repulsor animation
-  * Cap turn rate
-* Gamepad support
-  * Left stick controls bone animation.
-    * Neutral is straight down
-    * Up/Down is backward/forward tilt
-    * left/right for spiral setup
-      * If <button> is pressed, parallel sideways strafe tilt
-  * Right stick for camera offset
-  * L1 for thrust
-  * D-pad for gyro?
+  * Repulsors should act like dampening springs
 * Air drag and aerodynamics
   * Drag scales with the square of the speed
   * Artist-defined air density